The Tasmanian Institute of Learning and Teaching offers a number of ELT and CAM units designed to enhance university learning and teaching.

-The Graduate Certificate in University Learning and Teaching (E5T) is based on the research literature, including surveys of current practice in universities, the views of stakeholders, including academic staff, and current developments in university teaching, both in Australia and overseas.
+The program is based on the research literature, including surveys of current practice in universities, the views of stakeholders, including academic staff, and current developments in university teaching, both in Australia and overseas.

-The Graduate Certificate in Learning and Teaching for Health Professionals (E5S) has been developed in response to demand for a program to meet both the needs of health professionals as clinical teachers and the changing educational requirements of medical, nursing, pharmacy and other professionally accredited health courses.
+The CAM units have been developed in response to demand for a program to meet both the needs of health professionals as clinical teachers and the changing educational requirements of medical, nursing, pharmacy and other professionally accredited health courses.

-The objectives of both courses will be pursued through the provision of a program that allows for the needs and characteristics of different discipline fields and a variety of teaching roles.
-Those undertaking the Graduate Certificate courses include new staff, sessional staff, experienced staff seeking further professional development, and general staff with a teaching support function.
+The objectives of the course will be pursued through the provision of a program that allows for the needs and characteristics of different discipline fields and a variety of teaching roles.
+Those undertaking these units include new staff, sessional staff, experienced staff seeking further professional development, and general staff with a teaching support function.

-See the links directly below for unit descriptions from the UTAS Course/Unit Handbook (online):
+See the links directly below for unit descriptions from the online Course and Unit Handbook: